npm/static-pages/jobs.md

 This position reports to the VP of Sales.

-## Closing date for this position is: Monday, March 26 2018.
+## Closing date for this position is: Friday, March 30th 2018.

 ## About npm